bmeck/snapshot-utils/manual/terms.md

 If `node` grows in size, the retained size would only grow for `grand_parent`.
 This becomes complicated when a Node is shared between files.
 If `parent(a)` represents `a.js` and `parent(b)` represents `b.js` then grand_parent could be the [root](#root) which would not grow the retained size of `a.js` or `b.js`!
 Use this with caution.

+## Closed Size

+Given a closure Node's child, this is the size of all Nodes visible from the current Node without entering another closure.
+This is the amount of memory that is reachable from this Node with respect to source code.

+### The Global Gotcha

+Since we are viewing **all** reachable nodes, we will reach the global context object.
+This size will be added to all closed sizes.
+This means that any closed size can be thought of as `all_globals + all_properties(obj)`.

+## Retained Size vs. Closed Size

+Retained size is great for finding out how much memory would be released when a Node is removed.
+However, it does not accurately represent how much memory is being held by a Node with knowledge of the source code.
+Closed size does represent the memory used by the source code, but does not accurately represent what would happen when a Node is removed.

 # Edge

 This represents the path between Nodes.
 Their memory is actually held within the Node